Salesforce Success Story: 3X ROI Within 12 Months

 5. Inconsistent Customer Experience

 Response quality varied depending on the agent handling the case.
-There were no standardized templates, workflows, or escalation paths, leading to inconsistent service delivery.
+There were no standardised templates, workflows, or escalation paths, leading to inconsistent service delivery.

 Objectives of the Automation Initiative